SmartCambridge/tfc_web/tfc_web/smartpanel/static/smartpanel/widgets/rss_reader/README.md

     * `html` - accepts a safe subset of the html markup in the sub-element value
     * `text` - accepts the source value unchanged

+For examples of the use of these configuration parameters see the news or events defaults below.

+## Default configuration parameters

 ```
     DEFAULT_PARAMS['news'] = { title: { text: 'CL News',
                                  style: 'font-weight: bold; font-size: 1.5em'